 3. The Orange Garden

 The Orange Garden is also an ideal place to have a picnic in the shade of its pine trees while listening to the sound of the water of the fountain in the background.
 In addition, from its viewpoint there are beautiful panoramic views of the city.
 From there you can see St. Peter's Basilica, Piazza Venezia, the Trastevere neighborhood and the rest of Rome at your feet.

-If you have the opportunity, I recommend you to visit the Orange Garden at sunset because contemplating the cityscape while the sun goes down little by little and the lights of the monuments of Rome turn on is one of the most magical moments you will experience during your vacation.
+If you have the opportunity, I recommend you visit the Orange Garden at sunset because contemplating the cityscape while the sun slowly goes down and the lights of Rome's monuments turn on is one of the most magical moments you will experience during your vacation.

 - Address: Piazza Pietro D'Illiria, 00153 Rome RM, Italy